zuozuojia/CV/index.md

 [[talk](https://youtu.be/_GQ8E7EMMws)]-->

 ### **HERO Competitive Robot Team** <!-- (https://zuozuojia.github.io/posts/Introduction/)`2020/9 – 至今`-->
-- **Vice Leader** `01/2021-08/2021`
+- **Vice Leader & Project Manager** `01/2021-08/2021`
 <br>

-Project management in charge of project progress and division of labor; Accomplished embedded and algorithm work;
-Participated in mechanical design and drawing review. <br>
+In ROBOMASTER 2021, the most influential robot competition for college students in China:

+Took over the job of vice leader in 4 months;

+Coordinated with the Leader to manage the project development;

+Completed the embedded algorithm work;

+Accomplished the systematic reconstruction of the infantry hero robot code and the optimization of the PTZ control algorithm.<br>
  <!--
 [[PDF]({{ page.homepage.url }}/assets/uist-21-recode.pdf)]
 [[BibTeX]({{ page.homepage.url }}/assets/uist-21-recode.txt)]